 “You’re welcome, my dear.”

 After hanging up, he hesitated with the phone still in his hand, debating on whether or not to return his mom’s call or to even listen to her message.
 If he was lucky, she hadn’t spoken to Audra yet.
 But why else would she be calling me on vacation…?
 She wouldn’t, unless there was an emergency – or Audra had been incapable of keeping her fucking mouth shut.
 Although like her two children Gretta Mansfield was an open-minded individual who embraced diversity and elements outside the normal acceptance of society, Ben couldn’t imagine she’d ever accept this.
-Not from her own son.
+Not from him.

 * * * *

 When Ben awoke, the room hadn’t changed, but Derry was asleep at his feet, and he was colder than he’d been before.
 In an attempt to warm himself, he stood up and began to circle the room, rubbing his hands together.
 An outdated Hustler magazine peeked out from under one of the beds, as though purposely planted there – a cowboy cliché for him to find.
 Flipping through the pages, Ben noted with some pleasure the curvaceous women in various provocative poses.
 One in particular caught his attention – had porcelain skin, face full of freckles, D-cup breasts, voluptuous hips, and flaming red hair, both above and below.
-This pin-up girl held an air of innocent seduction about her, as though she was a virgin, yet willing to play.
+This pin-up girl held an air of innocent seduction about her, as though she was a virgin willing to play.

 “Hey,” Travis said.